Thank you for your message. We will contact you shortly.

 Understanding contingent capital securities (CoCos)

 Contingent capital securities, sometimes called contingent convertibles (CoCos), have evolved from niche status to become a well-developed segment of the global fixed income markets.
-Strong issuer credit fundamentals, attractive income and solid historical returns have resulted in broad adoption of the asset class.
+Strong issuer credit fundamentals, meaningful income generation and an attractive risk/return profile have resulted in broad adoption of the asset class.
 Liquidity has increased over the years and the CoCo market has grown to near its terminal size (or maximum required capital amount for existing banks).
-Today, the CoCo market has over 250 billion in face value of securities outstanding, representing over 100 different issuers and spanning multiple currencies.
+Today, the CoCo market has over 250 billion (local currency) in face value of securities outstanding, representing over 100 different issuers and spanning multiple currencies.
 In the pages that follow, we provide an overview and analysis of the asset class, as well as our insights on the important role CoCos can play in fixed income portfolios.

 What are CoCos?